 Finding skilled people with good knife and butchery skills to work in abattoirs and meat processing plants is not an easy task.

 Meat processing companies are found across the whole of the UK but are usually located close to pastureland and livestock farmers.
-They are often in areas where population is less dense and unemployment is running at less than 2%.
+They are often in areas where population is less dense and unemployment is low.
 This means that the local labour supply is often not sufficient to meet the needs of producers.

 As the demand for more skilled people has risen, it has not been possible to source additional people from the UK.
 Migrant workers have not replaced UK workers but, instead, have added to them and been instrumental in allowing the industry to become more efficient, flexible and export focused.

 Meat processing in the UK employs around 97,000 people of which approximately 62% are EU27 nationals.
 Some producers report workforces of up to 85% EU nationals.
 This has been the case for the last 15 years or more and EU workers are now an integral part of our food supply industry.
 It also reflects a general increase across the board in demand from UK customers for more boneless fresh meat cuts.